 However, a recurring trend we’ve seen in many areas, including legal, is companies initially hiring one of the national marquee firms because they wanted the “best,” only to realize that not only were they working with that firm’s B-player or C-player, but even getting responses to e-mails from a specific person was a matter of days and even weeks.
 By “right sizing” their service providers, they fixed the problem.

 In short: be honest with yourself about what you’re building, and then be honest about whom you should build it with.
-If a $75MM or $100MM exit would be a true win for you, that is nothing to apologize for.
+If a $100MM or $200MM, or whatever non-unicorn number, exit would be a true win for you, that is nothing to apologize for.
 The world needs those kinds of companies; lots of them.
 But to avoid a nightmare, align yourself with people truly “right sized” for a company on that kind of track.

 When hiring any firm in any service industry, ask who exactly your main contact will be, and talk to the clients/portfolio companies of that specific person.
 Does their client base look a lot like the company you’re building?
 How responsive are they to you in your initial communications?
 That can tell you a lot about what level of bandwidth/priority you’re going to get from them.